1:15 p.m. – 2:30 p.m.

 Christine Richards, CPM, Chief Operating Officer and Executive Vice President, EdR

-Sandra Barfield, VP of Training, Peak Campus Management, LLC
+Sandra Barfield, VP of Training and Operations Support, Peak Campus Management, LLC

 Back To Top